aniketpoojari/Deep-Researcher/DESIGN.md

 - **Human-in-the-loop** — so that a human can review the plan before research is executed, just like Google Gemini deep research mode.
 - **RAG capability** — so that the agent can use files provided by the user for research as well.
 - **Conversation memory** — a memory tool so that long conversation history can be retained and fetched back whenever a query needs it, just like RAG but for conversation memory.
+- **More thorough testing** — I would have liked to add unit tests for the individual components like the config loader, model loader and web search util but I ran out of time.
+The LangSmith evals cover the end to end flow but dont test the individual pieces.

 ## Evaluations